Free Floristry Lesson

 12. Cover any foam with moss or short pieces of foliage.

 13. Spray lightly with water.

 This lesson is briefly explained.
-In the Floral Art School of Australia and International floral Design School Advanced Certificate of Floristry Course each practical lesson is fully explained in detail with measurements on how long to cut the stems and exactly where to position them.
-There is an online video showing you how to make up each design step by step so you can soon be creating fabulous floral designs.
+In the Floral Art School of Australia and International floral Design School Advanced Certificate of Floristry Course each practical lesson is fully explained in detail with measurements on how long to cut the stems and exactly where to position them with diagrams and a colour photo of each design.
+There is an online step by step video showing you how to make each lesson so you can soon be creating stunning floral designs.